Posterior contraction and uncertainty quantification for the multivariate spike-and-slab LASSO: Background

-For graphical model estimation, \citet{Gan2019_unequal} showed that the MAP estimator corresponding to placing spike-and-slab LASSO priors on the off-diagonal elements of a precision matrix is consistent. \citet{Ning2020} showed that the joint posterior distribution of $(B,\Omega)$ in the model~\eqref{eq:likelihood} contracts to the true value when using a group spike-and-slab prior with Laplace slab and point mass spike on $B$ and a carefully selected prior on the eigendecomposition of $\Omega^{-1}.$ In the multi-outcome Gaussian linear regression setting, \citet{shen2022cgSSL} showed that the posterior distributions of $\Omega$ and $\Psi = B\Omega$ contracted to the true value when element-wise priors analogous to those in Equations~~\eqref{eq:B_prior_density} and ~\eqref{eq:omega_prior_density} were placed on $\Omega$ and $\Psi.$ To our knowledge, however, similar asymptotic results for mSSL have not yet been established.
+The mSSL algorithm generalizes the SSL algorithm of \citet{RockovaGeorge2018_ssl}, which was proposed for single-outcome (i.e., $q = 1$) high-dimensional regression.
+In that work, the authors showed that when the residual variance is known, the posterior distribution of the regression coefficients contracts at a nearly the minimax-optimal rate as $n \rightarrow \infty.$ In fact, even when the residual variance is unknown, the posterior distribution of the regression coefficients contracts at a near-minimax rate \cite[Theorem 2 and Remark 2]{Bai2020_groupSSL}.
+For Gaussian graphical model estimation, \citet{Gan2019_unequal} showed that the MAP estimator corresponding to placing spike-and-slab LASSO priors on the off-diagonal elements of a precision matrix is consistent. \citet{Ning2020} showed that the joint posterior distribution of $(B,\Omega)$ in Equation~\eqref{eq:likelihood} contracts to the true value when using a group spike-and-slab prior with Laplace slab and point mass spike on $B$ and a carefully selected prior on the eigendecomposition of $\Omega^{-1}.$ To our knowledge, however, asymptotic results for mSSL have not yet been established.